H8 Family: Applications

-H8S may be found in digital cameras, the Cybiko handheld computers, some ThinkPad notebooks, printer controllers, smart cards, chess computers, music synthesizers and in various automotive subsystems.
+H8S may be found in digital cameras, the Cybiko handheld computers, some ThinkPad notebooks, printer controllers, smart cards, chess computers, music synthesizers such as the Yamaha FS1R, Roland SC-55 and Roland JV880 and in various automotive subsystems.
 The LEGO Mindstorms RCX, an advanced robot toy/educational tool, uses the H8/300.
-Namco employed an H8/3002 as a sound processor for various games it made in the late 1990s, notably those using its System 12 architecture.
+An H8/3002 was used as a sound processor by Namco for various games it made in the late 1990s, notably those using its System 12 architecture and by Yamaha for the DB50XG and DB60XG daughterboards and the SW60XG ISA bus sound card.

 H8/500 was being also used on a Nokia 2110 phone.

-In popular culture

-H8 is referenced in the Muse song "Space Dementia".